Which Five Words Would You Choose to Best Describe Thailand?

 TAT’s new slogan got me thinking about which five individual words best describe the appeal of Thailand as a holiday destination to me.

-Here’s my five separate words which best describe Thailand to me.
+My five words which describe Thailand best to me

-3. Colourful – Thailand’s floating markets and festivals have every colour imaginable but Thailand is a colourful country in other ways too.
-Thailand is picturesque but it’s also a country with a giant buzz about it too.
+3. Colourful – Thailand’s floating markets and festivals have every colour imaginable, but Thailand is an unusual country in other ways too.
+Thailand is picturesque, but it’s also a country with a giant buzz about it too.
 I particularly enjoy the vibrancy of Thailand’s night markets and the party-themed atmosphere of its festivals.

-4. Chilled – I think Thai people in general have a very relaxed and laid-back approach to everyday life and I find that to be a welcome change from the higher tempo, fast paced way of life in the UK.
-Thai life has a tempo I like and one I find very easy to slip into.
+4. Chilled – I think Thai people, in general, have a very relaxed and laid-back approach to everyday life and I find that to be a welcome change from the higher tempo, fast-paced ways of the UK.
+Thai life has a pace I like and one I find very easy to follow.

 That’s my five words which characterize Thailand to me but what about you.
-Which five words would you choose to best describe Thailand?
+Which five words would you choose to describe Thailand best?

 Photograph by worradmu